 Kathy's House is governed by a dedicated Board of Directors comprised of community leaders, health care representatives, and family members of Kathy Vogel Kuettner.

 The father of Kathy Vogel Kuettner, Dick served as Executive Director beginning on July 1, 2001 when Kathy’s House opened, until the summer of 2012.
 In following the wish of Kathy, Dick’s vision was to create a safe, comfortable, and affordable place for families and patients to stay with a home-like atmosphere.
 It was this vision of Dick Vogel that transformed Kathy’s House into the vital organization that it is today.

-- Marilyn Thiet - Vice Chair, President, EDGE Performance Acceleration
+- Marilyn Thiet - Chair, Founder & President, EDGE Performance Acceleration

 - Anthony Anzelmo - Secretary, Attorney/Partner, Husch Blackwell LLP

 - Jack Anick - Treasurer, Owner, Anick & Associates

 - Glen Van Fossen - Immediate Past Chair, Retired, Pfizer Sales Manager

 - Mark Filla - Senior Vice President, The Filla Latzke Group at Ameriprise

 - Elizabeth Forman - Owner, Endwell Associates

 - Ran Hoth - Retired, President, WI Better Business Bureau